 Teacher Education programs are offered through six colleges across the Purdue University Campus.
 Contact the college in which you are interested.

-Students may complete the Teacher Education Program (TEP) undergraduate licensure programs as:
+Individuals may complete the Teacher Education Program (TEP) undergraduate initial licensure programs as:

 - Individuals who plan to complete bachelor’s degrees, or